Torido-Mir/Predict-Burn-Out/README.md

 # Predict-Burn-Out
-* I am interested in predicting the values for burn rate using either or both of the independent variables (features)
+* I am interested in predicting the values for burn out using either or both of the independent variables (features)
 * Features: